On Dominance-Free Samples of a (Colored) Stochastic Dataset: The colored stochastic dominance problem

-Besides specializing the CSD problem using color pattern, we may also make assumptions for the existence probabilities of the points.
+Besides specializing the Colored Dominance-free Probability Computing problem using color pattern, we may also make assumptions for the existence probabilities of the points.
 An important case is that all points have the same existence probability equal to $\frac{1}{2}$.
-In this case, each of the $2^n$ subsets of $S$ occurs as a realization of $\mathcal{S}$ with the same probability $2^{-n}$, and computing $\varLambda_\mathcal{S}$ (or $\varGamma_\mathcal{S}$) is equivalent to counting the subsets of $S$ satisfying the desired properties.
+In this case, each of the $2^n$ subsets of $S$ occurs as a random sample of $\mathcal{S}$ with the same probability $2^{-n}$, and computing $\varGamma_\mathcal{S}$ is equivalent to counting the subsets of $S$ satisfying the desired properties.